Social Care Institute for Excellence: History

 The funding received from the government fell to £4.4 million in 2013−14 (with £1m of this intended for specific projects), having previously been more than £20m in 2009−10 (of which £14m was allocated to specific projects).

-SCIE ran the NICE Collaborating Centre for Social Care (NCCSC) from 2013 to 2018.
-Quick Guides from the project continued to be produced until 2022.

 SCIE was commissioned by the Department of Health (now called the Department of Health and Social Care) to provide support over the Care Act 2014; looking at issues such as assessment and eligibility, safeguarding adults and advocacy.

-During the Covid-19 pandemic in 2020, the Department of Health and Social Care commissioned SCIE to produce guidance and practical examples for commissioners to help them support providers beyond the COVID-19 pandemic.

-In November 2021, SCIE published A place we can call home: A vision and a roadmap for providing more options for housing with care and support for older people.
-The report, report for commissioners and managers in health and social care develops a vision and roadmap for providing more options for housing with care and support.

-Since 2016, SCIE has run Co-production Week.
-Co-production is about working in equal partnership with people using services, carers, families and citizens.
-Co-production offers the chance to transform social care and health provision to a model that offers people real choice and control.

 Current practice

 SCIE continue to produce a number of free resources for social care and social work staff at all levels.

 In recent years they have evolved from a largely government-funded body to a more commercial organisation, increasing their income from training and consultancy work and becoming less reliant on the Department of Health and Social Care for funding.

 Much of their current work focuses on transformation of care systems and implementing person-centred practice such as strengths-based approaches.
 They also have a large body of work on integration of health and social care, having provided national support as part of their work with the Better Care Fund.

 SCIE continue to be well known for their resources on safeguarding adults and children, on the Mental Capacity Act 2005 and on Deprivation of Liberty Safeguards.

 One of their core aims is to improve participation and Co-production (public services) with people who use services and carers to develop and deliver better social care and health provision.
 Much of their work encompasses this principle.